Ever wonder what the average CMA salary is?

 IMA’s Certified Management Accountant Salary Survey

-This year marks the fifth annual Certified Management Accountant salary survey provided by the IMA.
+This year marks the fifth annual Certified Management Accountant salary survey provided by the Institute of Management Accountants (IMA).
 In addition to breaking down information by region, they also offer a global salary survey (check that out here!).

 For the purposes of this post we will be talking about the USA specific data first, then covering several other major regions of the world for which data is available.

 The IMA sent this survey to 22,453 IMA members located in the United States and received 1,638 usable responses.